 Licences for water based activities are commonly issued by the Department of Transport, Marine division.
 There are two general classifications of water related tourism businesses - Hire Drive Operations and Passenger Carrying Vessels.

-The Department of Department of Environment Regulation have produced a Marine Tour Operators Handbook which details activities which can be carried out in a marine park.
+The Department of Biodiversity, Conservation and Attractions has produced a Marine Tour Operators Handbook which details activities which can be carried out in a marine park.